ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/overview.md

 ## Overview of the ReactiveMongo BSON library

 The BSON library of ReactiveMongo implements the [BSON protocol](http://bsonspec.org), or _Binary JSON_, which is used by MongoDB to encode data.
-Because of that, when we use MongoDB we tend to manipulate a lot of BSON structures; thus the BSON library is designed with the following points in mind:
+Because of that, when we use MongoDB we tend to manipulate a lot of BSON structures; Thus the BSON library is designed with the following points in mind:

 - ease of use
 - strong typing